Coadon/ALMPP/README.md

 # ALMPP

-**The Advanced Lightweight Minecraft Punish Plugin** is a powerful and lightweight Punishment Plugin design for Bukkit servers.
+**The Advanced Lightweight Minecraft Punish Plugin** is a powerful and lightweight Punishment Plugin designed for Bukkit servers.

 ## Table of contents